cacttus/BR2/project/devlog.md

 *2/14/2020*

-Remove viewport from window.
+* Remove viewport from window.
 Now, we will only use the camera viewport to update the clip region.
-Viewports are only on cameras now.
+* Viewports are only on cameras now.
 We now use 1 viewport per camera, since we may, want to render certain regions with different width/height settings.
-So the only issue here, is when we want fullscreen mode, or we need to place the viewport in the window, so the viewport needs the window's width, height, or both.
+* So the only issue here, is when we want fullscreen mode, or we need to place the viewport in the window, so the viewport needs the window's width, height, or both.
-The viewport may need window height
+* The viewport may need window height
-Viewport can be:
+* Viewport can be:
 	Width & Height of window - this is the same as "fullscreen" regardless of whether the window is actually covering the screen.

-Change viewport's update to bind().
+* Change viewport's update to bind().
 We bind() the viewport before rendering, in RenderPipe.

+Camera also needs access to screen buffers so, when window resizes we may also resize screen buffers, but since window is depenent on camera w/h so the
+RenderPipeline will also be dependent on camera w/h **Remove Window reference from RenderPipeline
+**Fix the GraphisWindow:updateWidthheight
 ```
 Camera->bind();
+...viewport->bind();
 scene->render();
 ```

+***So here is the issue, we can only have 1 renderpipe per resolution.
+We can't create a new renderpipe for each camera.***

 *2/13/2020*